 The mission of Rosie's Southside Animal Shelter is to rescue dogs and cats and nurture and restore them to happy, healthy lives in loving homes.
 Approximately 1800 dogs and cats are adopted from their shelter every year.
 They work closely with their local animal control facility (Indianapolis Animal Care Services) and have transferred 11,000 animals from their overcrowded shelter to Rosie's Southside Animal Shelter since 2009.
 Their director visits animal control several times each week and has a reputation for being willing to accept medically urgent and senior animals in need.

 The Humane Society of Indianapolis (IndyHumane) provides direct services for cats and dogs, including adoption, foster homes, behavior support, medical care, and affordable spay/neuter and vaccine services.
-In a typical year, they provide veterinary services to 10,500 animals, find loving homes for 3,800 homeless pets, and achieve an animal live release rate of 96%.
+In a typical year, they provide veterinary services to 10,500 animals, find loving homes for 3,800 homeless pets, and achieve a live release rate of 96%.
 They are proud to have served Indianapolis since 1905.